 - The bright fall colors of the mountains

 The Urabandai Area, located in the northern part of Fukushima Prefecture , is accessible by car and train.

 From Tokyo, take the JR Tohoku Shinkansen to Koriyama (80 minutes).
-Change here for Inawashiro Station on the JR West Banetsu Line (35 minutes).
-From Inawashiro, hourly buses depart for Urabandai's town center.
+Change here for Inawashiro Station on the JR Banetsu West Line (35 minutes).
+There are 7-8 buses a day from Inawashiro Station to Urabandai's town center.
 If driving, you can take scenic routes into the area, such as the Bandaisan Gold Line.

 Lake Hibara, the biggest lake in the area, offers campgrounds and lodges.
 Urabandai is also home to numerous onsen resorts.

 Adventurous travelers can choose to hike up Mt.
 Bandai starting from the Goshikinuma area or the Happodai trailhead closer to Inawashiro Station.

 Urabandai is a fantastic place for skiing in the winter and is a pleasant alternative to the more famous ski fields of Hokkaido.
 The Urabandai Ski Resort has three courses and a child-care facility.

 Urabandai is also home to several museums and art galleries.
 Among these, the Morohashi Museum of Modern Art boasts an impressive collection of art, with works by Dali, Cezanne, Van Gogh and Miro.

 * The information on this page may be subject to change due to COVID-19.